bestia-dev-archived/indexeddb_from_rust/README.md

 It is easy to edit and preview pages because they are complete.
 The rust code will fetch the html, extract only the body content and set_inner_html to div_for_wasm_html_injecting.

-## indexed_db key-value
+## serde-wasm-bindgen

-The indexeddb value is a javascript object.
+The indexeddb is key-value.
+Key is string and value is any javascript object.
 That is really practical for javascript, but not so for rust.
-Rust structs must be serialized to json string, then javascript converts this json string into a javascript object and store it.
-I will rather store only rust/javascript strings into key-value.
-I choose the string data format QVS20, great for tables.
-It is very easy to parse.

-## serde-wasm-bindgen

-Maybe it is better to use [serde-wasm-bindgen](https://github.com/cloudflare/serde-wasm-bindgen) to work directly with javascript values from rust, because indexeddb stores javascript objects.
-And the user interface needs exactly the same javascript objects.
-There s usually very little processing of data from the database to the user interface.
+I will use [serde-wasm-bindgen](https://github.com/cloudflare/serde-wasm-bindgen) to work directly with javascript values from rust, because indexeddb stores javascript objects.
 From Rust to javascript:
 `serde_wasm_bindgen::to_value(&some_supported_rust_value)`
 From javascript to rust: